DOCKER

 docker context use mycontext

-19. What is the difference between COPY
+19. What is the difference between COPY and ADD in Dockerfile?

-COPY | ADD |
+| COPY | ADD |

-Copies files/directories | Copies + supports URL, tar extraction |
+| Copies files/directories | Copies + supports URL, tar extraction |

-unless you need extra ADD
+Prefer COPY unless you need extra ADD features.

 20. How do you pass environment variables to containers?